 At Tempco Manufacturing, we field plenty of questions about our custom metal stamping and sheet metal fabrication processes.
 Below are answers to some of the queries we hear most often.
 Read on to find detailed responses to your metal stamping and fabrication questions.
 If you don’t see the answer you need, feel free to contact us.
 We’re happy to help!

-“Metal stamping” can refer to any of a number of metal forming operations—in addition to stamping, bending, pressing, folding, and stretching actions may be used to produce the final part.
+Metal stamping can refer to any of a number of metal forming operations—in addition to stamping, bending, pressing, folding, and stretching actions may be used to produce the final part.
 All metal stamping processes utilize punch presses with custom-made tooling and dies to produce a shape, pattern, or other characteristic a part requires.
-In general, metal stamping can provide tighter tolerances than metal fabrication.
+In general, the stamping process can provide tighter tolerances than metal fabrication.
 It is a fast and cost-effective way to produce metal parts in large quantities.